-The installation script installs python2.7 locally under the easymap root directory to make sure it is available for Easymap without interfering with other installations that might already be on the machine.
+The installation script installs python2.7 locally under the easymap root directory to make sure it is available for Easymap and at the same time not interfere with other installations that might be already in the machine.
 It also installs Virtualenv locally for the same reason.
 After that, it creates a virtual environment named easymap-env to isolate any other python libraries such as Pillow.

-To make the Easymap web interface easily available for most users, the installation command ./install.sh server <port-number> starts the python CGIHTTPServer in the background and modifies /etc/crontab so that the server is also started after each reboot.
-If you want to avoid that, use ./install.sh cli.
-Easymap includes an additional web interface in easymap/web\interface\PHP based on a HTML-Javascript-PHP stack easily deployable in servers such as Apache2 that have PHP enabled.
+To make Easymap web interface easily available for most users, the installation command ./install.sh server <port-number> starts the python CGIHTTPServer in the background and modifies /etc/crontab so the server is also started after each reboot.
+If this wants to be avoided, use ./install.sh cli.
+Easymap includes an additional web interface in easymap/web_interface_PHP based on a HTML-Javascript-PHP stack easily deployable in servers like Apache2 that have PHP enabled.